 How do I set up Shopping campaigns?

 Shopping Ads are created in Google Ads, just like text ads.
-Once you’ve set the campaign up, Shopping Ads draw on the product data from your Google Merchant Centre to display your product image, pricing, product title, and more.
+Once you’ve set the campaign up, Shopping Ads draw on the product data from your Google Merchant Center to display your product image, pricing, product title, and more.

 What’s the best way to structure my Shopping campaigns?